 There are two student employment periods during the year: Summer and academic year.
-Our Summer employment period begins Sunday, May 18, 2014, and ends Saturday, August 30, 2014.
-The academic year employment period begins Sunday, August 31, 2014, and ends Saturday, May 16, 2015.
-During this Summer, students may work 30 or more hours per week (to a maximum of 40 hours per week) but may not work more than 12 weeks of the summer employment period working these hours as a student employee of Boston College.
-Students may only work more than 12 weeks of our 15 week summer employment period if they average no more than 20 hours per week throughout the summer even if working more than one job for Boston College during the academic year, students may work up to 20 hours per week (but less than 30 hours) between semesters and during school breaks; and, these hours-per-week limits apply even if the student is working more than one job for Boston College during the academic year.
+Our Summer employment period begins Sunday, May 19, 2015, and ends Saturday, August 29, 2015.
+The academic year employment period begins Sunday, August 30, 2015, and ends Saturday, May 21, 2016.
+During this summer, students may work 30 or more hours per week (to a maximum of 40 hours per week) but may not work more than 12 weeks of the summer employment period working these hours as a student employee of Boston College.
+Students may only work more than 12 weeks of our 15 week summer employment period if they average no more than 29 hours per week throughout the summer even if working more than one job for Boston College.
+During the academic year, students may work up to 20 hours per week and up to 29 hours per week between semesters and during Spring Break, and these hours-per-week limits apply even if the student is working more than one job for Boston College during the academic year.
 Human Resources will be monitoring hours being worked, and it is expected that employers as well as their student employees will do the same to ensure compliance with this University policy that went into effect in January.

 International students on an F-1 or J-1 visa are limited to working on campus for a total of no more than 20 hours a week while school is in session, as cited in immigration regulations; and, this includes all on-campus jobs, whether hourly paid or stipend paid.
 In addition, international students are only permitted to work full time up to 40 hours per week for a maximum of 12 weeks on campus during vacation periods such as Christmas Break, Spring Break, and over the Summer (if the student is not taking classes).
 Weeks that include a one-day holiday such as Columbus Day or Good Friday are not considered to be vacation periods.

 Hourly paid student employees are paid for actual hours worked.
-They are not paid for lunch breaks, holidays, or as a result of any emergency closing or early dismissal.
+They are not paid for lunch breaks, sick days, holidays, or as a result of any emergency closing or early dismissal.

 Boston College utilizes an enhanced student employment system for campus employers hiring BC students in hourly paid positions.
 This system provides web-based student job request and hiring functions, and as part of PeopleSoft's Human Resources Management application, it interfaces with PeopleSoft HR/Payroll, Kronos time collection, and PeopleSoft Financials.